 - Income from seminars, lectures, or teaching engagements sponsored by, or from service on advisory committees or review panels for, public or nonprofit entities;

 III.
-Process for Handling Individual Conflicts of Interest
+Individual Conflicts of Interest

 All Colleagues are subject to this Conflict of Interest Policy and are required to be familiar with its content.